protolambda/zssz/README.md

   The length of the input + contents determine the length of dynamic parts.
 - Replaceable hash-function.
 Initialize the pre-computed zero-hashes with `InitZeroHashes(yourHashFn)` and then call `HashTreeRoot(yourHashFn, val, sszType)`.
 Zero-hashes default to SHA-256.
+- Passes the Eth 2.0 Static-SSZ tests, in the [ZRNT](https://github.com/protolambda/zrnt) test suite.

 Supported types
 - small basic-types (`bool`, `uint8`, `uint16`, `uint32`, `uint64`)